Luncheon Club for Senior Citizens

 Every Wednesday, during school term time, lunch and fellowship are available for the older members of our community.

-The ladies and gentleman are collected in the minibus or by volunteers.
+The ladies and gentlemen are collected in the minibuses or by volunteers.

 Following grace, they are served soup, main meal, sweet accompanied by juice and low-alcohol wine.
 Also available are coffee or tea and sweets.

-A raffle and sale of shop items provide funds towards the minibus costs.
+A Bonus Ball game and sale of shop items provide funds towards the minibus costs.